 bus_label <bus_label_entry>

-The optional Aggressor field is only allowed on Buffer_I/O Terminal_types whose [Model] keyword Model_type subparameter entry is one of the Output*, Open*, I/O_* or 3-state* arguments, to allow driver operation.
-Connections to Buffer_I/O terminals may be missing coupling to interconnects that are not included in this interconnect model.
+Aggressor The optional Aggressor field is allowed on all terminals.
+If the terminal is an I/O terminal, then the interconnect to that I/O terminal may be missing coupling to interconnections that are not included in this interconnect model.
+If a terminal is an I/O terminal and is not an Aggressor, then the interconnect to that I/O terminal will include coupling to all (most ?) of its aggressor interconnections.

+When there is a model with multiple I/O pin names, it is coupled, all I/O signals are victims and aggressors.
+However, unless one is building a model will all of the I/O signals in the package, there will be some I/O signals that have all of their aggressors and there will be some I/O signals that do not have all of their aggressors.

+Touchstone Files

-For an Interconnect Model using File_TS with N ports, N shall match the number of ports present in the data of the associated Touchstone 1.x file, or the value associated with the [Number of Ports] field in the associated Touchstone 2 file.
+For an Interconnect Model using File_TS with N ports, N shall match the number of ports present in the data of the associated Touchstone 1.x file, or the value associated with the [Number of Ports] keyword in the associated Touchstone 2 file.
 The Number_of_terminals entry in the Interconnect Model shall be an integer equal to N+1.
 Terminal rules are described below:

 The EDA tool shall use the pin_name or signal_name specified for the associated Terminal “N+1” entry as the reference node for each of the N ports.
 For an Interconnect Model with N ports, the Terminals and Ports are associated as follows: